Code of Conduct

 You are participating in an open source software project of a global scope.
 Please keep in mind how words, the tone of statements and sarcasm may be interpreted (or misinterpreted) by others.

 Report an Incident

-To report incidents or to appeal reports of incidents, click the button to the right or send email to email@example.com.
+To report incidents or to appeal reports of incidents, send an email to firstname.lastname@example.org.
 Please include any available relevant information, including links to any publicly accessible material relating to the matter.
 Every effort will be taken to ensure a safe and collegial environment in which to collaborate on matters relating to the Foundation.
 In order to protect the community, the Foundation reserves the right to take appropriate action, potentially including the removal of an individual from any and all participation in the project.
 The Foundation will work towards an equitable resolution in the event of a misunderstanding.

 This code of conduct is based on the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers, as well as several other policies, including the Ohio LinuxFest anti-harassment policy, written by Esther Filderman and Beth Lynn Eicher, and the Con Anti-Harassment Project.
 Mary Gardiner, Valerie Aurora, Sarah Smith, and Donna Benjamin generalized the policies and added supporting material.
 Many members of LinuxChix, Geek Feminism and other groups contributed to this work.
 Additional thanks to the Ubuntu, Chef, Puppet, Docker, CouchDB and OpenStack communities for providing inspiration for these guidelines.